devsoc-unsw/structs.sh/README.md

 # Data Structures and Algorithms &#128187;
 A collection of implementations of classic data structures and their algorithms in C for COMP2521.

+View the web terminal interface for all the interactive programs <a href="http://www.data-structures.xyz">here</a>.

 View my notes and practice material for this course <a href="https://tymotex.github.io/DataStructures/">here</a>.

 ## Table of Contents
 - [Interactive Linked List](#interactive-linked-list)